Table top trees & wreaths may be picked up starting Monday, October 17th at Intermountain’s office 500 S. Lamborn St.

 Intermountain is fortunate to have dedicated volunteers as the driving force behind its Festival of Trees.
-Over 500 dedicated volunteers work to help turn the Helena Civic Center into a winter wonderland.
+Hundreds of dedicated volunteers work to help turn the Helena Civic Center into a winter wonderland.

-Do you have a few hours to make a difference in a child’s life?
+Do you have a few hours to volunteer at the Festival of Trees fundraising event to make a difference in a child’s life?
 There are many great opportunities for you to volunteer in a variety of areas.
-Whether you want to setup the event, take tickets, or help guide people, there is definitely a place for you at the Festival of Trees.
+Whether you want to help with setup or tear down, greet, usher, serve food or help in Funland , there is definitely a place for you at Festival of Trees!